-- · We depend on outside financing. - We have specific risks associated with Small Business Administration (SBA) loans. - Curtailment of the government-guaranteed loan programs could cut off an important segment of our business. - Assets would reduce our income and increase our expenses. - We could be adversely affected by weakness in the residential housing and commercial real estate markets.
+- · We depend on outside financing. - We have specific risks associated with Small Business Administration (SBA) loans. - Curtailment of the government-guaranteed loan programs could cut off an important segment of our business. - An increase in non-performing assets would reduce our income and increase our expenses. - We could be adversely affected by weakness in the residential housing and commercial real estate markets.